gpip/py-ccv/README.md

 make libccv.so
 ```

-Build the Python wrapper (`ARCHFLAGS` was used on a OSX build, adjust for your platform):
+Build and install the Python wrapper (`ARCHFLAGS` was used on a OSX build, adjust for your platform):

 ```
 cd ../../py-ccv
-pip install -r requirements.txt
-ARCHFLAGS='-arch x86_64' INCDIR=../ccv/lib LIBDIR=../ccv/lib python build_wrapper.py
+ARCHFLAGS='-arch x86_64' INCDIR=../ccv/lib LIBDIR=../ccv/lib python setup.py install
 ```